Our Economics Program

 Algoma University’s three-year Bachelor of Arts in Economics is a unique program, different from other university programs found across the province.
-Our faculty is committed to a hands-on learning experience where students are able to establish a personal relationship with their professors.
-This fosters a very intimate and interactive learning environment.

 Our program concentrates on theory, applications, and explorations in current and policy-related issues at the regional, national, and international level.
 Students will study the roles of governmental, business, and financial institutions, as well as individuals as they interact to determine the distribution of a country’s total range of goods and services.
 Courses cover a wide array of topic areas, including environmental economic policies, microeconomics, urban economics, economic development, economics of finance, elementary statistical methods for economists, among others.